-In many cases, organizations or physical security teams do not have an effective response plan in place to tackle the incident (or prevent it in the first place) and often take a reactive-only approach.
+In many cases, organisations or physical security teams do not have an effective response plan in place to tackle the incident (or prevent it in the first place) and often take a reactive-only approach.
 This can lead to the amplification of a preventable incident or life-safety risk, resulting in lost productivity and higher costs for internal or third-party response and remediation.

-To give an example of a major incident, if someone was given unauthorized access to a perimeter or restricted area, the company or entity could experience loss of private data or intellectual property (IP) theft.
+To give an example of a major incident, if someone was given unauthorised access to a perimeter or restricted area, the company or entity could experience loss of private data or intellectual property (IP) theft.

-Organizations need to leverage existing technologies and collaborate with various stakeholders to proactively prevent and detect these threats and risks — before they become incidents that may disrupt business operations.
+Organisations need to leverage existing technologies and collaborate with various stakeholders to proactively prevent and detect these threats and risks — before they become incidents that may disrupt business operations.

 Reactive physical security

-Proactive physical security through digitalization
+Proactive physical security through digitalisation

-In the same manner that a cybersecurity operations center monitors and detects cyber threats to a corporate network, the concept of a joint cyber and physical security operation center can introduce the possibility of also monitoring physical threats to the organization.
+In the same manner that a cybersecurity operations center monitors and detects cyber threats to a corporate network, the concept of a joint cyber and physical security operation center can introduce the possibility of also monitoring physical threats to the organisation.
 Monitoring can be done through event-driven artificial intelligence (AI), digital closed-circuit television (CCTV), access control hardware, and intrusion detection systems.
 The inclusion of other risk-sensing and risk-prevention solutions can also be leveraged.

-To provide additional insight and understanding of where the promotion and collaboration of stakeholder groups can be achieved, independent system operations can be found in the following groups: physical security, guard services, human resources, cybersecurity, crisis management, health and safety, facilities management, risk management, and other critical functions of the organization.
+To provide additional insight and understanding of where the promotion and collaboration of stakeholder groups can be achieved, independent system operations can be found in the following groups: physical security, guard services, human resources, cybersecurity, crisis management, health and safety, facilities management, risk management, and other critical functions of the organisation.

-How digitalization can make an impact
+How digitalisation can make an impact

-The investment into digitalization is not exclusively focused on the need to improve risk posture and identify cost-reduction strategies but, rather, the corporate responsibility to promote a culture of security awareness and protection of people and assets.
-Organizations should consider the importance of this proactive approach, assess how they are positioned in the face of a major incident, and evaluate outcomes in the event of a major disruption to operations.
+The investment into digitalisation is not exclusively focused on the need to improve risk posture and identify cost-reduction strategies but, rather, the corporate responsibility to promote a culture of security awareness and protection of people and assets.
+Organisations should consider the importance of this proactive approach, assess how they are positioned in the face of a major incident, and evaluate outcomes in the event of a major disruption to operations.

 Nathan Spitse | Global / Canada | firstname.lastname@example.org | Tel: +1 519 281 6936